The father of modern medicine, Hippocrates, is quoted as saying

 Today, we’re seeing more and more how our gut affects our health.
-From our immune system to our skin, our gastrointestinal system influences our bodies in so many ways.
 We are still discovering more about the connection between our gut and our bodies every day.

 One of the more surprising links is the relationship between the brain and the gut, known as the gut-brain axis.

 What Is The Gut-Brain Axis?